-Did you do anything special to your resume and cover letter to land the SICC job?
+Did you do anything special to your resume and cover letter to land the job?

-What was the interview like for a Skilled Inpatient Care Coordinator?
+What was the interview like for the skilled inpatient care coordinator role?

-Did you get any special certs or training for your SICC role?
+Did you get any special certifications for this job?

 What’s a typical day or week in the life like for you?
 What types of tasks and responsibilities fill your time?

-What are some of the biggest rewards and challenges of your role as a Skilled Inpatient Care Coordinator?
+What are some of the challenges of your role?
+What are the rewards?

-How do you think working as an OT prepared you for working as a Skilled Inpatient Care Coordinator?
+How do you think working as a PT prepared you for this role?
+Which skills transferred?

-Roughly speaking, how are the hours and pay compared to patient care?
+What are the skilled inpatient care coordinator salary and hours like, compared to patient care?